-While this part of your journey may be similar wherever in the world you’re trying to conceive, this section answers some general questions you might have:
+While this part of your journey may be similar wherever you are in the world, this section answers some general questions you might have:

 - Do I need to see a health professional before trying to get pregnant?

 - How do I know when I’m fertile?

 - Where can I buy cheap pregnancy tests?

 - I’m pregnant, now what?